code42/developer.code42.com/source/sandbox/forensic-search-api/index.html.md

 }'
 ```

-In the preceding example:

-* Replace <RequestURL> with the [request URL](/sandbox/intro-to-developer-portal/#request-urls) of your Code42 cloud instance.
-* Replace <AuthToken> with the [authentication token](/sandbox/intro-to-developer-portal/#authentication).
-* Replace the content of the `-d` section with your specific search criteria.

 **Note:** To receive results in CSV format instead of JSON, use the [/v1/file-events/export](/sandbox/api/#operation/exportUsingPOST) resource instead of [/v1/file-events](/sandbox/api/#operation/searchEventsUsingPOST).

 ### API limits

 * Request rate: To ensure optimal performance throughout your Code42 environment, Code42 limits API requests to 120 per minute.
 Requests that exceed this limit are blocked and do not return results.
 * Result set:
    * `file-events` results are limited to 10,000 events per request.
-Requesting a page number that exceeds these limits returns an error (for example, a `file-events` query with a `pgSize` of 10,000 cannot display `pgNum` 2).
+Requesting a page number that exceeds these limits returns an error (for example, a `file-events` query with `pgSize=10000` cannot display `pgNum=2`).
 To obtain more than 10,000 results, use the `pgToken` and `nextPgToken` request fields to submit multiple requests.
 (For `pgToken` implementation details, see the [/v1/file-events API documentation](/sandbox/api/#operation/searchEventsUsingPOST).)
    * `file-events/export` queries are limited to 200,000 events.
    * `file-events/grouping` queries are limited to 1,000 groups